Sidemen vs YouTube Charity Match: who is Mark Goldbridge, is he one of the managers, net worth?

 Members of the Sidemen, including KSI, will be pulling on their football boots and taking to the pitch to face the YouTube Allstars, featuring the likes of Chunkz.
-The match is being held at The Valley, the home ground of Charlton Athletic today (24 September).
+The match is being held at London Stadium, the home of West Ham, on Saturday, 9 September.

 But who will be managing the two teams in the charity game?
 Here is all you need to know:

 Who will manage the teams?